learnpoint/piko/README.md

 **Description**

 > The ```piko dev``` command will run ```piko build``` and ```piko serve``` together at the same time.
+>
+> For more information about pages and components, see _Piko Components_ below.

 ## ```create```

-Create an example folder with some pages and Piko components:
+Create a folder with example pages and Piko components:

 ```bash
 $ piko crate <FOLDER_NAME>